wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 ### Observation from the forced-failure tests

-With the DRBG CAST failed (`DRBG_KAT_FIPS_E`), the module refuses DRBG instantiation and generation and RSA key generation, but GMAC with an internal IV, RSA signing and DH key pair generation still succeed using a DRBG instance created before the failure.
-This is module behavior, reported for review by the FIPS team.
+With the DRBG CAST failed (`DRBG_KAT_FIPS_E`), the module refuses DRBG instantiation and generation and RSA key generation, but would still run GMAC with an internal IV, RSA signing and DH key pair generation from a DRBG instance created before the failure.
+The wrapper refuses those too (every DRBG use checks the DRBG CAST), and the -208 scenario requires it.
+The module behavior is reported for review by the FIPS team.